Kylejeong2/personal-website/src/app/blog/posts/my-time-at-browserbase.md

 ---

-August marks the sixth month I've been officially employed at [Browserbase](https://browserbase.com).
-Being only 20, I've never had a job for more than a few months, even my summer jobs back when I was in high school.
+This August marks six months at [Browserbase](https://browserbase.com).
+At 20, I've never held a job longer than a few months—not even summer gigs in high school.

-Other than [wrestling](https://www.youtube.com/watch?v=_OE4MznrxOE), I've never had to commit to something for so long.
-It's taught me a lot about myself and now feels like a good time to reflect and think about how committing myself to a company for so long has changed the way I live my life.
+Other than [wrestling](https://www.youtube.com/watch?v=_OE4MznrxOE), I've never committed to something this long.
+It's taught me a lot about myself and now feels like a good time to reflect on how this commitment has changed my life.

 ### What is Browserbase?

 The central gateway to the internet is the web browser.
 With a browser, users can both read from and write to the internet.

 Humans use google chrome, safari, etc. as their browser.
 But AI agents use Browserbase as their gateway to the modern internet.
-To this date, many of our customers use us for 3 main things:
+Many customers use us for three main things:

 <ul>
 <li>• Web scraping</li>